 As with most pets, this breed requires a significant amount of activity, mental stimulation and a quality diet to have an opportunity to live a potentially full and healthy life.

 It is essential to stay up to date and current with your dog’s physical and mental state of mind.
 This is always an important aspect when raising a healthy dog.

-Part of being a responsible dog owner involves being sensitive and observant of your dog’s feelings and behaviour and taking corrective measures when you notice something that is not right.
+Part of being a responsible dog owner involves being sensitive and observant of your dog’s feelings and behavior and taking corrective measures when you notice something that is not right.